-As the Graduate Program’s senior administrator, Jeanne has overall responsibility for academic programs, admissions, financial aid, and policy matters.
-She also is a resource for students with questions about scholarly work, courses, student life and careers in the law.
+Catherine oversees the administration of the Graduate Program and International Legal Studies.
+She is also a resource for students with general questions about student life and careers in law.

 is the Director of Administration and Student Affairs and joined the Graduate Program in August of 2001.
 Originally from New Jersey, Nancy earned both a J.D. and an A.M. in East Asian Studies from Washington University in St. Louis.
 She also earned a B.A., in English, from Tufts University.
 A member of the New York Bar, Nancy previously worked as a lawyer in several corporate roles, including nearly three years in-house at the headquarters of a Japanese multinational.
 She has also worked as Coordinator for International Relations for the Tokyo Metropolitan Government and as an English teacher at a Tokyo high school.
 Nancy enjoys reading, cooking, finding humor in unexpected areas, and exploring New England’s many outdoor and cultural offerings.
 She welcomes the chance to practice her foreign language skills (particularly Japanese, French, and some Spanish) and to learn new things about new places.

 Nancy is responsible for administrative matters and for the academic affairs (course requirements, registration, writing requirements), overall coordination, and general student life issues for the Graduate Program population.